cpainter1/cpainter1/README.md

 ### Current Projects 🚧
 - 🔐 **PassLock**
   > Simple and secure password manager in Go
+- 🖥️ **NetTrace**
+  > A lightweight and open source tool written in Go for passively monitoring and visualizing network port activity for easy inspection and analysis
 - 🤖 **Ryder**
   > Customizable Discord bot in Python